 All the very best to you and yours,

-Consequentially, one of the most joyous moments of my life was being able to introduce Ms. Gautreau to the packed house at my book’s launch party at Literati Bookstore in downtown Ann Arbor.
+Consequentially, one of the most joyous moments of my life was being able to introduce Ms. Gautreau to the packed house at my book’s launch party.
 That very moment was the culmination of every ounce of sweat, blood, and tears shed over the past 20 years, going all the way back to the moment that an awkward, directionless boy first entered that 10th grade classroom, only to exit with laser beam focus.

 The next day, Ms. Gautreau wrote this on a Facebook post:

-As the above comments demonstrate, as long as I live, her influence will always be felt through the deepest reaches of my soul every time I put pen to paper.
-Or fingers to keyboard.
-No matter how much further my success carries me and no matter how many setbacks I must endure, every brick of my future will be built upon the foundation that Ms. Gautreau laid down for me.
+No matter how much further my success carries me and no matter how many setbacks I must endure, every brick of my future will be built upon the foundation that my former teacher lay down for me.

-I will conclude this essay dedication with a Christmas card from 2004 that encapsulates everything that is great about this guiding light in my life.
-On the envelope to the card were two rubber stamped Shakespeare quotes: “This above all; this thine own self be true.”
+I will conclude with a message she wrote in a Christmas card a few years ago On the envelope to the card were two rubber stamped Shakespeare quotes: “This above all; this thine own self be true.”
 Along with “It is not in the stars to hold our destiny but in ourselves.”

 Inside the card, in her own magical handwriting: